bkoszoru/ChoccyMod/README.md

 ## Overview

-The Op-1 has some critical manufacturing flaws that render the keybeds useless after a while, and TE no longer provides replacement parts.
+The Op-1 has manufacturing flaws that render the keybeds useless after a while, and TE no longer provides replacement parts.
 I'm making that replacement.

 - **Goal:** Permanent fix for failing keybeds.
 Also improve key feel, improve repairability, and open source the fix.
 - **Status:** [in progress]